kailash-manasarovar/statement/docs/timeline/2023/january.md

 ## Serious poisoning at chamber-music class

 - On Monday 30th January I go to chamber music class as normal for 8pm.
-- The doctor, Joan, from the Dénia hospital attends his class which is scheduled before mine at 7-8pm.
+- The doctor, Joan, from the [Dénia hospital](https://denia.san.gva.es/es/localizacion) attends his class which is scheduled before mine at 7-8pm.
+- I'm a little early so I wait outside.
+No-one is around.
-- I'm a little early.
-There is no sound coming from the classroom; no music, no talking.
+- There is no sound coming from inside the classroom; no music, no talking, nothing.
 - Eventually the doctor comes out with the trumpet teacher and they leave together; the trumpet teacher returning after a few minutes.
 - Class is relatively normal except there is an electricity between myself and the trumpet teacher, a chemistry.
 - My body is vibrating.